mr-anansi/park-my-bike/README.md

 With regards to the last point, we knew that from a usability point of view, latitude and longitude would not be something the average user would work with.
 Therefore, a postcode API was added to our list of resources.

-While our initial research work in terms of additional features, styling and usability was conducted with regular communication and on separate computers the bulk of the app’s creation was done in a pair programming format with @jonnysfarmer as the driver and I as the navigator.
+While our initial research work in terms of additional features, styling and usability was conducted with regular communication and on separate computers the bulk of the app’s creation was done in a pair programming format with Jonny as the driver and I as the navigator.

 ## Features